ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_dark_cloud.md

 The dark cloud is contagious, spending time with afflicted people will "infect" you, and possibly "reinfect" you.
 All you need to do is establish a spot that you've cleared and imagine being in a cemetary until the bad vibes go away.
 You can also go to the cemetary directly, it only takes an hour to clear, if that.
 I am not sure how long it takes by just imaginining, you are in a cemetary, but you can always just go there to wash off.

 Dark cloud creates pressure in the head

+Haven't mentioned that... some of you don't seem accustomed to meeting each other.
+The dark cloud makes you hate each other, getting rid of the dark cloud makes it more possible to cohabitate

+- exceptions in business where many deities have been trained to cooperate but struggle to cohabitate in one person

+# 240917
+three ways the dark cloud manifests
+- You're stuck in the dark cloud.
+It goes where you go, you feel depressed, lethargic and frustrated and you can't escape.
+It has been going on so long that you think you are ill.
+- Directly - the dark cloud is actively targeting you.
+You feel a pipe like energetic tentacle moving around your head or body.
+You can move away from it quickly, but it will catch up to you if you stay in one spot
+- Dieites / ghosts come visit, and have the dark cloud.
+This feels like an immense pressure in your head for some reason, but it appears to come from the same place

+We were told the future would be great but it is bleak.